 Over the decades, there have been major advances done in the area of metal recycling.
 For instance, consider steel cans.
 They were once thrown away or discarded but nowadays the can is completely recyclable.
 Possibly the most well known form of metal recycling is car recycling and the scrap yard, mainly in thanks to pop culture.

-But how is a 13000 kg car recycled?
+There is a lot more to car scrapping than you probably realise, but how is a 13000 kg car recycled?
 Read on to discover the entire process!